 Two of the largest complaints consumers have about email are that they receive too many emails (44%) and the emails aren’t relevant to them (37%).
 Even when an email has relevance for a consumer, it’s easy for it to get lost in a crowded inbox.

-To market your business effectively, your emails have to offer timely information that resonates with the recipient, and must be compelling enough to be opened over the dozens of other emails in an inbox.
+To market your business effectively, your emails have to offer timely information that resonates with the recipient.
+They must be compelling enough to be opened over the dozens of other emails in an inbox.
 So, how can you make email marketing work for you, connecting with clients on a more personal level?

 There’s a lot of talk about marketing automation these days, and for good reason…because it works.
-At its most basic, email marketing automation allows you to create and schedule emails to be sent out when they are relevant, saving you time, making your communication strategy more efficient, and generating more leads or sales for your business.
+At its most basic, email marketing automation allows you to create and schedule emails to be sent out when they are relevant.
+This saves you time, makes your communication strategy more efficient, and generates more leads or sales for your business.

 How Does Automation Work?